dsalgador/Laplace2D_MPI/README.md

 # Problem description

-The theoretical information about the problem can be fount in `ParallelProgr-MPI.pdf`.
+The theoretical information about the problem can be fount in [a relative link](ParallelProgr-MPI.pdf).

 ## Mathematical problem